 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-The Rebellion was able to destroy the Death Star at the battle of Yavin, but the Empire has not given up on the idea of the planet destroying super-weapon.
-Thus, new Death Star is under construction off of the forest moon of Endor.
-The Empire will surely fix the design flaw that the Rebellion exploited last time, so if the Empire is able to complete the new Death Star, the Rebellion will have no hope of destroying it.
-If they want to destroy this new Death Star, the Rebellion will have to act now before the Empire has a chance to complete construction.
+The Rebellion was able to destroy the Death Star at the battle of Yavin, but the Empire has not given up on their planet destroying super-weapon, and a new Death Star is under construction off of the forest moon of Endor.
+The Empire will surely account for the design flaw that the Rebellion exploited last time, so if the Empire is able to complete the new Death Star, the Rebellion will have no hope of destroying it.

 The Pros & Cons